dnfield/flutter_svg/README.md

 - Android Vector Drawable support beyond PoC - I'm willing to put more time into this if there's actually demand, but it doesn't come up often.

-## Probably out of scope/non-goals
+## Out of scope/non-goals

 - SMIL animations.
 That just seems crazy.
 I think it'll be possible to animate the SVG but probably in a more Flutter driven way.
 - Interactivity/events in SVG.
-- Full (any?)
-CSS support - preprocess your SVGs (perhaps with [usvg](https://github.com/RazrFalcon/resvg/tree/master/usvg) or [scour](https://github.com/scour-project/scour) to get rid of all CSS?).
+- Any CSS support - preprocess your SVGs (perhaps with [usvg](https://github.com/RazrFalcon/resvg/tree/master/usvg) or [scour](https://github.com/scour-project/scour) to get rid of all CSS?).
 - Scripting in SVGs
 - Foreign elements
 - Rendering properties/hints